What is muscular dystrophy?

 Assisted ventilation is often needed to treat respiratory muscle weakness that accompanies many forms of MD, especially in the later stages.
 Air that includes supplemental oxygen is fed through a flexible mask (or, in some cases, a tube inserted through the esophagus and into the lungs) to help the lungs inflate fully.
 Since respiratory difficulty may be most extreme at night, some individuals may need overnight ventilation.
 Many people prefer non-invasive ventilation, in which a mask worn over the face is connected by a tube to a machine that generates intermittent bursts of forced air that may include supplemental oxygen.
 Some people with Duchenne MD, especially those who are overweight, may develop obstructive sleep apnea and require nighttime ventilation.
 Individuals on a ventilator may also require the use of a gastric feeding tube.

 Drug therapy may be prescribed to delay muscle degeneration.
+The U.S. Food and Drug Administration (FDA) has approved injections of the drugs golodirsen and viltolarsen to treat Duchenne muscular dystrophy (DMD) patients who have a confirmed mutation of the dystrophin gene that is amenable to exon 53 skipping.
+It is estimated that about 8 percent of patients with DMD have this mutation.
+The FDA has approved injection of the drug casimersen to treat patients who have a confirmed mutation of the DMD gene that is amenable to exon 45 skipping.
+The FDA also approved three applications of fingolimod (Gilenya) to treat the relapsing form of MS in adults.
 Corticosteroids such as prednisone can slow the rate of muscle deterioration in Duchenne MD and help children retain strength and prolong independent walking by as much as several years.
 However, these medicines have side effects such as weight gain, facial changes, loss of linear (height) growth, and bone fragility that can be especially troubling in children.
 Immunosuppressive drugs such as cyclosporine and azathioprine can delay some damage to dying muscle cells.
 Drugs that may provide short-term relief from myotonia (muscle spasms and weakness) include mexiletine; phenytoin; baclofen, which blocks signals sent from the spinal cord to contract the muscles; dantrolene, which interferes with the process of muscle contraction; and quinine.
 The Food and Drug Administration has granted accelerated approval of the drug Exondys 51 to treat individuals who have a confirmed mutation of the dystrophin gene amenable to exon 15 skipping.
 The accelerated approval means the drug can be administed to selected individuasl who meet the rare disease criteria while the company works on additional trials to learn more about the effectiveness of the drug.
 (Drugs for myotonia may not be effective in myotonic MD but work well for myotonia congenita, a genetic neuromuscular disorder characterized by the slow relaxation of the muscles.)
 Respiratory infections may be treated with antibiotics.

 Physical therapy can help prevent deformities, improve movement, and keep muscles as flexible and strong as possible.
 Options include passive stretching, postural correction, and exercise.
 A program is developed to meet the individual's needs.
 Therapy should begin as soon as possible following diagnosis, before there is joint or muscle tightness.